Dangutman98/ai-crypto-advisor/README.md

 4. Run `npx prisma studio` to open a visual database editor in your browser.

 ## 🤖 AI Collaboration Summary
 During this assignment, I used an AI coding assistant to help speed up my work.
-I treated the AI like a coding partner—I was the one making the decisions about the research, architecture, and product logic, while the AI helped me execute the vision and write the code faster.
+I treated the AI like a coding partner-I was the one making the decisions about the research, architecture, and product logic, while the AI helped me execute the vision and write the code faster.

 Here is a quick breakdown of how we worked together: